getsentry/sentry-docs/src/collections/_documentation/workflow/releases/health.md

 Healthy

-: The app shuts down (or goes into the background) normally, and there were no errors in that session.
+: The session ends normally and no errors occurred during its lifetime.

 [{% asset releases/release_crash_details.png alt="A hover view illustrating the number of crashes, abnormal, errored, and healthy events." width="400" %}]({% asset releases/release_crash_details.png @path %})